Bank of America Stock: Is It a Good Buy?

 What’s Warren Buffett’s Take?

 Warren Buffett is one of the most successful investors of all time.
-The CEO of Berkshire Hathaway, Buffett’s investment vehicle, has a net worth of $96 billion and currently sits as the sixth-wealthiest person in the world, according to the Forbes billionaires list.
+The CEO of Berkshire Hathaway, Buffett’s investment vehicle, has a net worth of $110.5 billion, which makes him the seventh-wealthiest person in the world, according to Forbes’ Real-Time Billionaires list.
 Buffett’s annual letter to the shareholders of his company is an almost religious experience, popular among professionals and amateurs alike due to his history of investment success and his ability to explain complicated financial matters in simple, folksy terms.
 The bottom line is this — when Buffett talks, people listen.

 Of course, sometimes the best endorsement Buffett can give a stock is in his trading activity.
 Bank of America certainly seems to have the green light from Buffett, as it’s Berkshire Hathaway’s largest bank investment by far.
-In fact, it’s currently Buffett’s second-largest holding overall, with over 1 billion shares owned at a current value of about $40 billion.
-Only Berkshire’s $120 billion investment in Apple tops the Bank of America stake, with a $22 billion investment in American Express being Buffett’s second-largest financial holding.
+In fact, it’s currently Buffett’s largest holding overall, with over a billion shares owned at a current value of nearly $46.4 billion, according to the company’s September 2021 and November 2021 13F filings, as analyzed by CNBC.

 Good To Know

-Perhaps the greatest evidence of Buffet’s fondness for Bank of America was demonstrated in 2020, when Buffett sold shares in numerous other financial holdings while bolstering his Bank of America investment.
-His purchases of Bank of America stock from July 31 to Aug.
-4 increased his stake to nearly 12% of the entire company.
-And, in true Buffett fashion, those purchases have already proven to be big winners, as Bank of America traded at about $25 per share at the time, marking a 60% gain as of April 9, 2021.
+Perhaps the greatest evidence of Buffett’s fondness for Bank of America was demonstrated in 2020 and 2021, when Buffett sold shares in numerous other financial holdings while bolstering his Bank of America investment.
+His purchases of Bank of America stock have increased his stake to 12.6% of the company.
+And, in true Buffett fashion, those purchases have already proven to be big winners, as Bank of America traded at about $25 per share at the time of his 2020 purchases, marking a nearly 80% gain as of Jan.
+21.

 So, Is Bank of America Stock a Good Buy?

 While investors would no doubt like to have bought Bank of America stock back when Buffett was loading up in midsummer 2020, the stock still appears to have some room left to run.
 Bank of America’s above-average dividend yield and good valuation already make it worth taking a look at, but additional factors seem to be supporting the long-term growth of the company’s share price.
-America’s slow recovery from the coronavirus pandemic should unleash both consumer and business spending, and a growing economy typically leads to increased loan activity.
-Additionally, interest rate spreads are likely to increase in this scenario, which is another catalyst for banks as a whole.
+America’s slow recovery from the coronavirus pandemic should continue to unleash both consumer and business spending and loan activity.
+Additionally, interest rate spreads are likely to increase, which is another catalyst for banks as a whole.

-Data is accurate as of April 10, 2021, unless otherwise noted, and is subject to change.
+Data is accurate as of Jan.
+21, 2022, unless otherwise noted, and subject to change.

 Our in-house research team and on-site financial experts work together to create content that’s accurate, impartial, and up to date.
 We fact-check every single statistic, quote and fact using trusted primary resources to make sure the information we provide is correct.
 You can learn more about GOBankingRates’ processes and standards in our editorial policy.